WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 :::danger Backup your recovery words!
 Without the recovery words (Seed phrase) AND the password, you cannot recover your wallet.
-So triple check that you have a proper backup!
+So, triple-check that you have a proper backup!
-Make sure the backup is stored separately from the password.
+Make sure the backup of your recovery words is stored separately from the password backup.
 :::

 ![](/WalletManagerRecoveryWords.png)

 7. Test the password before you can load the wallet, to make sure that your backup password is correct.
-So type or paste the password in the text box, and click `Load Wallet`.
+So, type or paste the password in the text box, and click `Load Wallet`.

 ![](/TestPassword.png)